nielsmaerten/glucose-ticker/README.md

 Try the following:

 * Make sure you started the app using the shortcut in your Start Menu, or on your Desktop
-  * If you create your own shortcut, point it to the .bat file.
-Shortcuts pointing to the .exe won't work.
+  * If you create your own shortcut, point it to 'Glucose Ticker.exe'.
+Shortcuts pointing to the 'glucose-ticker-base.exe' won't work.
 * Open the app and minimize it again
 * Make sure the app is **not pinned** to the taskbar